EDGE DATA CENTRES

 - Security: With ubiquitous security threat in cyber space, each data transmission from an IoT device to the cloud will pose security risks.

 Edge computing solves all above mentioned problems by acting as the local gateway for the IoT devices.
 It conserves internet bandwidth because the last mile of connection to the device is mostly local and on low bandwidth.
 With close proximity, the connectivity between the Edge and the connected devices is more steady and stable.
 Edge latency is much lower than cloud latency.
 Devices will consume less power when connected to the edge than to the cloud.
 Edge opens up the use of low-energy network protocols like ZigBee and Bluetooth.

-According to Gartner in 2017 about 10% of data was created and processed outside cloud and centralized data centres.
-By 2022 they predict this figure will reach 50%.
 More data will be processed at the edge of the network, while the hybrid deployment of cloud and centralized data centres will serve as data warehousing, business intelligence and big data.

 Edge computing is the necessity for businesses that rely heavily on real-time data processing such as building management, smart manufacturing, smart city, offshore oil rig, mining, hospital, wearable health monitor, self-driving vehicle, 5G mobile communication and others.
 Businesses can leverage on the edge computing to increase user experience and push forward their business innovation and digital differentiation against others.

 - Supports distributed data processing

 - Includes data from IoT devices

 - Equipment can be in just one box or in multiple racks